 Start with the name and contact information: Ensure you use a professional email address to keep things official and also display professionalism.
-Recruiters use this information to contact you if they want to invite your for an interview.
+Recruiters use this information to contact you if they want to invite you for an interview.

-Write a resume profile: This is a summary of your professional experience, skills and achievements.
+Write a resume profile: This is a summary of your professional experience, skills, and achievements.
 It Is a quick introduction to catch the hiring manager's eye.

 Include professional experience: Use the job description as a guide to writing this section while noting your impact on these organizations using numbers, especially percentages, whenever possible.

-Add education details: Add information concerning your study, certifications and school coursework.
+Add education details: Add information concerning your study, certifications, and school coursework.